nino-b/Namaste-React/assignments/episode07/notes.md

 - Never create state variables inside 'for' loop or a function!
 - State variables should be created in the functional component, at the top of it.
 - Don't nest useState!
+- In Class Components, we should create state variables in the constructor.
+Before hooks, state variable in class component was created like this: ```this.state = {}``` (state - reserved word).